 Have you had cream cheese mints before?
 If not, I beg you to try this recipe soon.
 Cream cheese mints are a delicious recipe that everyone loves!
 Well, almost everyone, unless you are one of those rare people like my children who say the taste is too sweet / strong.
 I’m convinced they will grow into liking them.
 I am determined they will because cream cheese mints are a family tradition!

 In the Barz family, we have developed a tradition of serving these cream cheese at our weddings…right next to the wedding cake and buckeyes!
 My youngest sister, Mikaela, made them for Liesl’s wedding as well as mine.
-She even made them for her own wedding this past July!
-These mints are simply that delicious.
+She even made them for her own wedding because she wanted them that much!
+These cream cheese mints are simply that delicious.

 Of course, for weddings, we use candy molds of bells and roses.
-When I make these for every day occasions, I roll them into balls and use a fork to flatten them.
+When I make these cream cheese mints for every day occasions, I roll them into balls and use a fork to flatten them.
 The mints might not look as fancy but they taste every bit as wonderful.

-Finally, if you’re making these mints for Christmas, roll them in green and red sugar.
+Finally, you should always adjust the colors to the theme of your occasion.
+If you’re making these mints for Christmas, roll them in green and red sugar.
 A baby shower?
 Pink and blue works perfectly.
-Since I made this latest batch for Fall / Thanksgiving, I used the colors of changing leaves – yellow and orange.
+Making them for Thanksgiving?
+Use the colors of changing leaves – yellow and orange.
 Again, the choice is up to you!

 3 ounces cream cheese, softened